Lightning-AI/lightning-thunder/docs/source/intermediate/benchmarking.rst

 LitGPT benchmarks
 =================

-The esiest way to run a single benchmark in Thunder is by running an instance of the LitGPT end-to-end training script that can be found in ``thunder/benchmarks/benchmark_litgpt.py``.
+The easiest way to run a single benchmark in Thunder is by running an instance of the LitGPT end-to-end training script that can be found in ``thunder/benchmarks/benchmark_litgpt.py``.

 To run a benchmark all we need is the following command::